 News

-The Conservancy’s been making a difference in Essex County’s largest park for a quarter century.
+The Conservancy’s been making a difference in Essex County’s largest park and the communities it serves for a quarter century.
 And again, we are asking for your support at year’s end so we can continue to keep the South Mountain Reservation a special, beloved destination.
 If you are already a member, we thank you.
 If not, here’s your chance to sign up for a 12-month membership.

 While the reservation is five times older than the Conservancy, in this century our beloved park has increasingly needed special attention.
 That’s where the Conservancy stepped in and the volunteers of the community have stepped up.
 In 2024, nearly 5,000 volunteer hours were devoted to the reservation.